Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 The pressure to promptly make the right decision often leads hiring managers to become overconfident in their abilities—which can lead to bad decisions that cost the company money, time, and resources.
 Hiring the wrong person for a position can be damaging to the team dynamic and create a hostile work environment.
 Additionally, the company may have to go through the entire process again, which wastes additional time and money.

 There are a few processes you can follow that will help reduce your chance of biases as you consider which new team members to bring on board.
-Learn more by clicking through the tabs below.
+Learn more by expanding the sections below.

 Bottom Line